 To go along with the low cost of living, it’s also fairly easy to find a job in this capital city.
 Glassdoor named Indy the second best city in the U.S. to find a job due to the plentiful job openings and the high overall job satisfaction.
 Your career is sure to thrive in Indy!

 Incredible Restaurants and Breweries

 If you’re a fan of farm-to-table meals and locally crafted brews, Indy will not disappoint.
 The Fletcher Place neighborhood is home to both Milktooth, a trendy brunch spot, and Bluebeard, whose menu varies daily based on locally sourced ingredients and also offers out-of-this-world craft cocktails.
 If you’d like to splurge on a delicious steak dinner and possibly dine with a few Colts players who are frequent patrons, be sure to check out The St. Elmo Steak House.
-If the brewery scene is more your style, there are plenty of options, but Cannon Ball, TwoDeep and Black Acre Brewing are local favorites.
+And if breweries are your jam, there are plenty of options, but Cannon Ball, TwoDeep and Black Acre Brewing are local favorites.